Take our Free Practice Tests for the 2026 TOEFL Test.

 TOEFL FAQ:

-In the United States, the fee for the TOEFL is $255.
-If you live outside of the US, the fees may be different.
+In the United States, the fee for the TOEFL is $270.
+If you live outside the US, the fees may be different.
 There are also additional costs for late registration, rescheduling, additional score reports, and reviews of specific scores.

-TOEFL scores are valid and will be reported by ETS for two years after the test date.
+TOEFL scores are valid for two years after the test date.

 Yes, although you must wait at least three days before taking the exam again.
 There is no limit on the number of retakes.

 Every institution has different TOEFL requirements.
 Most accept TOEFL iBT scores, but not all have adopted the use of TOEFL Essentials, as it is a newer offering.
-Before signing up to take the TOEFL, it’s advised you check if your desired institution accepts TOEFL scores.
+Before signing up to take the TOEFL, it’s advised that you check if your desired institution accepts TOEFL scores by scrolling down on the linked page.